Class 6 Maths Chapter 1 Patterns in Mathematics Notes

 10 | Decagon |

-→ It’s true that there are patterns everywhere we look—in nature, in our houses and schools, and in the movements of the earth, moon, and stars in our solar system.
-Also, they are present in everything we do and observe, including buying, cooking, playing games, comprehending weather patterns, and utilising technology.
+→ there are indeed patterns everywhere we look—in nature, in our houses and schools, and the movements of the earth, moon, and stars in our solar system.
+Also, they are present in everything we do and observe, including buying, cooking, playing games, comprehending weather patterns, and utilizing technology.

 → A significant portion of mathematics is looking for patterns and finding the reasons behind them.

-→ Mathematics is not just for that what patterns exist but also for the explanations for why those patterns exist.
-Among the most basic patterns that occur in mathematics are patterns of numbers, particularly pattern of whole numbers: 0, 1, 2, 3, 4, 5,…
+→ Mathematics is not just for what patterns exist but also for the explanations for why those patterns exist.
+Among the most basic patterns that occur in mathematics are patterns of numbers, particularly patterns of whole numbers: 0, 1, 2, 3, 4, 5,…

-→ Some number patterns are: Counting numbers, sequence of even and odd numbers, triangular numbers, square numbers, etc. We can also visualize these number patterns.
+→ Some number patterns are: Counting numbers, sequences of even and odd numbers, triangular numbers, square numbers, etc. We can also visualize these number patterns.

-→ One of the important patterns that occur in Mathematics are patterns of shapes.
-These shapes may be in one, two, or three dimensions (1D, 2D, or 3D) — or in even more dimensions.
+→ One of the important patterns that occur in Mathematics is patterns of shapes.
+These shapes may be in one, two, or three dimensions (1D, 2D, or 3D) — or even more dimensions.

 → Sequences of shapes frequently have unexpected relationships with sequences of numbers.